Christine Murrell: Career

 Murrell was also an activist for women's rights, and was involved in the women's suffrage movement before the First World War.
 During the war, she served in and became chair of the Women's Emergency Corps.
 She gave public lectures on women's health for 20 years at the London County Council, and in 1923 she published a series of lectures under the title Womanhood and Health.
 In 1925, she and Letitia Fairfield conducted a survey of girls' experiences of menstruation; the findings were published in The Lancet in 1930.

 Murrell served on various committees of the British Medical Association, and in 1924 she became the first woman elected to its Central Council; she sat on the council for nine years, until her death.
 She was the fifth president of the Medical Women's Federation, from 1926 to 1928.
-In September 1933, she was the first female representative elected to the General Medical Council, but she died on 18 October 1933 before taking her seat.
+In September 1933, she was the first female representative elected to the General Medical Council, but she died on 18 October 1933, her 59th birthday, before taking her seat.